vikashdbg/Start-up-Funding-Data-Analysis-Case-Study-/README.md

 # Start-up-Funding-Data-Analysis-Case-Study-
-.csv file is the data on which analysis is done.
+startup_funding.csv file is the data on which analysis is done.
-.ipynb is the code on which analysis is done.
+Start-up Funding Data Analysis(Case Study).ipynb is the code on which analysis is done.
-.pdf is the plots and explanation of the analysis.
+Case Study-2.pdf is the plots and explanation of the analysis.